Home Working in Australia – What you need to know

 Get your Certificates

-To work certain categories of jobs, it is necessary and often compulsory to obtain certain certifications.
+To work some jobs, it is necessary and often compulsory to obtain certain certifications.
 For example :

 • RSA (Responsible Service of Alcohol) will be necessary to work in hospitality and in particular to be able to serve alcohol.
 In this sector, training as a barista can also be appreciated.

-• White Card will be required to work in the building and construction industry.
+• White Card will be required to work in the building and construction industry and also in mines.
 You can supplement it with other certificates such as:

 • Working at heights certificate for working at height